-While the royal family has to accept every gift that they receive (even if it’s something super lame), it’s up to Queen Elizabeth who gets to keep which gift.
+While the royal family must accept every gift that they receive (even if it’s something super lame), it’s up to King Charles who gets to keep which gift.

 Members of the royal family are expected to dress modestly and never overtly casual.
 (Serious question: Can you imagine a life without sweatpants?)
 That doesn’t mean that they can’t have some fun, though.